Andrew Henderson

 Vanuatu is far, far away.

-It might make sense for New Zealanders or Australians to move there because, for them, it’s relatively close.
+It might make sense for New Zealanders or Australians to move there because it’s relatively close for them.
 But for everyone else, it’s not an optimal choice.

 Imagine visiting family back in Los Angeles every Christmas – a logistical nightmare at worst and an extremely long journey of 3+ flights at best.

-However, if you want to take the plunge and give Vanuatu a chance, you’ll be glad to know that 62% of the population speaks English.
+However, if you want to take the plunge and give Vanuatu a chance, you’ll be glad to know that English is one of the official languages of the tiny nation.

-Plus, it’s one of the easiest places on earth to pay zero income tax and get a second passport in a matter of months.
+Plus, it’s one of the most accessible places on earth to pay zero income tax and get a second passport in a matter of months.

 Other English-First Scenarios

-Just to be clear, we wouldn’t necessarily recommend becoming tax residents in the following countries, although a place like Lithuania with its tax rate of 15% might seem appealing.
+To be clear, we wouldn’t necessarily recommend becoming tax residents in the following countries, although a place like Lithuania, with its tax rate of 15%, might seem appealing.

 1. Scandinavia – Norway, Sweden, Denmark